skubichrupki/sofomo-sql/readme.md

 - solution 1: allow duplicated records in map table (inflates sum values on measures)
 - solution 2: select distinct records from map table (i think this is the correct one, but would contact for clarification)
 - using postgreSQL

+## intuition:
+- use cte to correct the columns in tables a and b
+- group by sums in ctes for corrected a and b
+- use full join have the records from both a and b tables

 ## files:
 - solution_1.sql - solution with duplicated records from map table